Only Fools and Horses: Rock & Chips

-In 2003, it was reported that Sullivan was developing a prequel to the original series, Once Upon a Time in Peckham, which would feature Del as a youngster in the 1960s and have a prominent role for his parents.
+In 2003, it was reported that Sullivan was developing a prequel to the original series, Once Upon a Time in Peckham, which would feature Del Boy as a youngster in the 1960s and have a prominent role for his parents.
 In 2009, it was again reported that the BBC were considering commissioning the show, although nothing was confirmed.
 On 5 April 2009, Sullivan said that he was planning a prequel to Only Fools and Horses which would star Nicholas Lyndhurst as Freddie "The Frog" Robdal, a local criminal and Rodney's biological father; Robdal was the focus of the episode "The Frog's Legacy".

 On 3 July 2009, the BBC revealed that the title of the spin-off would be Sex, Drugs & Rock 'n' Chips, and would be a 90-minute comedy drama.
 The title was subsequently changed to Rock & Chips.
 Filming began in August 2009, and it was shown on BBC One at 9pm on 24 January 2010.
 In October 2009 it was confirmed that Lyndhurst would star as Robdal.
 The Inbetweeners and Off The Hook actor James Buckley played the role of the young Del Boy.

 Home media

 The show has been released on VHS, DVD and audio CD in several guises.
-A DVD collection containing every episode was issued, along with various other special-edition box sets, such as a tin based on their Reliant Regal.
-Videos and DVDs of Only Fools and Horses continue to be among the BBC's biggest-selling items, having sold over 1 million VHS copies and 6 million DVD copies in the UK.
+A DVD collection containing every episode was issued, alongside various other special-edition box sets, such as a tin based on their Reliant Regal.
+Videos and DVDs of Only Fools and Horses continue to be among the BBC's biggest-selling items, having sold more than 1 million VHS copies and 6 million DVD copies in the UK.